butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 ## Back-end: looking for the fastest way to integrate it 😏

 The backend developer needs to understand if a token is valid or not.
-In addition, the developer may need to search for a user, or a list of users.
+In addition, the developer may need to search for a user or a list of users.
-Therefore we will provide the developer with an API to integrate into the backend code with a simple copy / paste.
+Therefore we will provide the developer with an API to integrate into the backend code with a simple copy/paste.

 This API will allow him to:
 - verify that a token is valid